BIBLE STUDY GUIDELINES

 2. Be willing to participate in the discussion.
 Everyone is encouraged to discuss what they have learned and what the Holy Spirit has revealed.

 3. Stick to the topic being discussed.
-Your answers should be focused on the discussion topic, and not on outside opinions, commentaries or speakers... or on a different study.
-When studying a particular Scripture passage, refrain from referring to other Biblical passages.
-This way, everyone may participate on equal ground for in-depth study.
+Focus your answers on the discussion topic - not on outside commentaries or opinions... or on a different study.
+Focus on the Scripture passage of the study; refrain from referring to other passages.
+This way, everyone may participate on equal ground.

-4. Be sensitive to other members of the group.
-You may be inspired by listening attentively when others share insights they've learned.
-Each question assumes a variety of answers.
-Many questions do not have a “right” answer, particularly questions that aim at meaning or application.
-Instead the questions push us to explore more thoroughly.
+4. Be sensitive to other group members.
+You may be inspired by listening attentively to others insights.
+Each question may have a variety of answers, not necessarily a “right” answer, particularly questions that aim at meaning or application.
+Instead the questions are meant to push us to explore more thoroughly.

-When possible, link what you say to the comments of others.
-Also, be affirming whenever you can.
+When possible, link what you say to other comments.
+Be affirming when you can.
 This will encourage some of the more hesitant members of the group to participate.

 5. Never tell someone that their opinion is wrong, or that yours is right.
 Allow the Holy Spirit to guide, teach and correct our thinking.